Never Always, Never NeverNever Always,

 Story-Driven Brand Building

-Building a StoryBrand takes the opposite approach from Sharp and Gilbert.
-Miller argues that clear storytelling, positioning the customer as the hero, drives brand success.
+Miller takes the opposite approach from Sharp and Gilbert.
+He argues that clear storytelling, positioning the customer as the hero, drives brand success.
 While the evidence-based crowd might cringe at the focus on narrative over data, Miller's framework does create distinctive brand assets through consistent messaging.
 The tension between his story-first approach and the mental availability school makes for useful contrast.

 Classic Positioning Theory

-Positioning by Al Ries and Jack Trout remains the foundational text on market positioning that launched a thousand marketing consultants.
+This foundational text on market positioning launched a thousand marketing consultants.
 Ries and Trout argue that brands must own a word or concept in the consumer's mind.
 Their examples seem to support the distinctiveness argument, even though their differentiation language predates Sharp's research by decades.
 Reading this alongside How Brands Grow reveals how the same outcomes (mental shortcuts) can emerge from different strategic thinking.

-Marty Neumeier focuses on the disconnect between brand strategy and design execution in The Brand Gap.
+Neumeier focuses on the disconnect between brand strategy and design execution.
 His compact format delivers practical guidance on how visual identity and messaging must work together to create memorable brand experiences.
 While he doesn't cite Ehrenberg-Bass research, his emphasis on distinctive visual assets aligns with Romaniuk's work on Distinctive Brand Assets.
 The book bridges the gap between strategic thinking and creative execution.

-David Aaker's compilation of his brand equity research spans decades of thinking about how brands create value.
+Aaker's definitive work on brand equity spans decades of thinking about how brands create value.
 His brand equity model dominated marketing education for years.
 Reading Aaker after Sharp reveals how much traditional brand thinking focused on loyalty and emotional bonds rather than availability and distinctiveness.
 The contrast is instructive.

 How to Read This List